autosportlabs/ShiftX2/README.md

 ```

 ## Flashing new firmware
 Flashing firmware is provided by a SWD interface.
-Pads for a SWD connection are provided on the bottom of the board with 0.1" spacing, adequate for soldering a header plug that can be connected to a SWD compatible programmer, such as the STLink V2.
+Pads for a SWD connection are provided on the bottom of the board with 0.1" spacing:
+* 3.3v
+* GND
+* Reset
+* SWCLK
+* SWDIO

+To program new firmware, solder a 0.1" header, and connect the corresponding pins to a compatible SWD programmer, such as the STLink V2.

 ## CAN termination
 CAN termination is enabled by default.
 To disable termination, cut the CAN Term jumper on the bottom of ShiftX2.